FSU Teach Physical Science

 This is a double-major only program.
 FSU-Teach majors are first admitted into their primary, discipline-specific major and must meet the state-wide common program prerequisites for that major, in this case Physical Science/FSU-Teach.
 Later, students apply for admission into a secondary major within the College of Education called Secondary Science or Mathematics Teaching (SSMT).
 Upon graduation, students are awarded the B.S. degree with majors in Physical Science/FSU-Teach and SSMT.

-The FSU Physics Department also offers majors in Physical Science, Physics, and Physics and Astrophysics.
+The FSU Physics Department also offers majors in Physical Science, Physics, Physics and Astrophysics, and Physics and Materials.

 Prospective transfer students should contact email@example.com (Arts & Sciences Admissions) with specific questions about admission and mapping requirements.